 7. Well connected community

-Last but not the least.
-While Debian is neutral, many of the volunteers also contribute to big companies.
+Finally, while Debian is neutral, many of the volunteers also contribute to big companies.
 Now this might be in form of a small narrow contract for specific work or part-time or/and full-time employees.
-What happens

 What happens more often than not that a Debian contributor ends up influencing or even radically changing a company’s viewpoint on FOSS and in time many products also become FOSS once they realize it’s more profitable to open the code and get contributions from other people and live off add-on/additional services.
 This of course changes from company to company, the product itself, success it has in the market and other such factors.